-- B12 (Bent Liner) – Never used a bent liner before until I got this from Sigma Beauty.
-After a few times of using, it wasn’t that bad.
+B12 (Bent Liner) – Never used a bent liner before until I got this from Sigma Beauty.
+After a few times of use, it wasn’t that bad.
 You do have full control of the eyeliner.

-- E41 (Duo Fiber Blend) – Great for using on the crease.
+E41 (Duo Fiber Blend) – Great for use on the crease.
 It has a duo fiber tip so it will give you an airy well-blended look.

 I do plan on ordering more brushes this month especially face ones to test them out.
 And once I’ve tested them out I will definitely update you guys on what’s worth buying.
 But for now, you can add these to Christmas Wish List and save 10% by using discount code: JASMINEMARIA